pimcore/customer-data-framework/doc/CustomerDuplicatesService.md

 The field combination(s) which should match could be defined in the CMF config file (CustomerDuplicatesService->duplicateCheckFields section).
 (Optional) multiple field combinations are supported (for example first check for duplicates based on firstname/lastname/street/zip/city - if no duplicates where found, check for firstname/street/zip/city/birthDate).

+### Performance tip:

+Add customer save handlers for trimming duplicate check fields and afterwards add these fields to the `duplicateCheckTrimmedFields` config section.
+The result will be that no trim operation will be needed in the resulting query.
+This could be a massive performance boost!

 ### Samples (for part 1):

 #### create a new customer instance